GaloisInc/simple-json-schema/README.md

     // In contrast, `{ x: boolean }` matches objects that have exactly one
     // boolean field named `x`.
     // NOTE: This is not a valid TypeScript type.

+FIELD_NAME := IDENT | STRING
+    // Quotes in field name are optional if the field is just an identifier.
 ```